384co/snackabra-channelserver/README.rst

 The 'login' will open a web page to confirm that your CLI is allowed to administrate your CF account.

+(Note that we are using wrangler 3.0 at this time)

 In the above 'wrangler.toml' file, you will need to add your 'Account ID' from the dashboard.
 Next, you will need a few "KV Namespaces".
 You can do that with the CLI: